TimothyJReeves239/Project_Ideas-WIP/README.md

 mentioned in A Series of Unfortunate Events---Both the books & the Netflix show

-Google_Scholar.py	- CALS School Research Scrapper created by Ed Buckler---much cleaner and better than mine.
+Google_Scholar.py	- CALS School Research Scraper created by Ed Buckler---much cleaner and better than mine.
 Inspiration & interesting data implications (Male/Female, Papers per year, Age, University) v. (# of Citations)